A quantum expectation identity: Applications to statistical mechanics: Acknowledgments

 \section{Acknowledgments}

 Ms. Vania S\'aez is thanked for her advice and encouragement, and also for her inspiring ideas concerning the nature of matter and \textit{time}.
-Ms. Yasna Ortiz is thanked for her grammatical advice, and for her assistance in the preparation of the speech given in the IWOSP 2023 conference.
-Miss Guadalupe and Andina are thanked for their silent and constant companion.
-By last, BM and SD thankfully acknowledge funding from ANID FONDECYT 1220651 grant.
+Ms. Yasna Ortiz is thanked for her grammatical advice and her assistance in the preparation of the speech given in the IWOSP 2023 conference.
+Prof. R. C. Bochicchio is thanked for his time dedicated to interesting conversations about the relationship between molecular physics and statistical physics.